javicordon/Udacity-MLEngineering-Capstone/README.md

 ## Udacity+Arvato: Identify Customer Segments

 ### Installation
-This Jupyter notebook has been tested with python 3.8 and require at least the following libraries stated under the requirements file.
+This Jupyter notebook has been tested with python 3.8 and requires the libraries stated under the requirements file.
-The main notebook is: ProjectWorkbook.ipynb
+The main notebook is: **ProjectWorkbook.ipynb**

 ### Description
 The company Arvato Financial Services, a Bertelsmann subsidiary, connected